-We are seeking a Pastoral Associate for Children’s Ministry to help us actively engage our children and the children and families of the geographical parish of St. Martin’s in every aspect of the church’s community.
+We are seeking a Pastoral Associate for Children’s Ministry to help us actively engage our children and youth and families of the geographical parish of St. Martin’s in every aspect of the church’s community (Keele and Bloor area.)

-We are a community of Christian believers in a diverse, family neighbourhood, nourished by an accessible Anglo-Catholic tradition.
-We are looking for an individual who can draw on their faith and their experience to nurture a safe, friendly and welcoming environment that is grounded in the Good News that is found in Jesus Christ for the children and youth of our parish.
+St. Martin’s is a community of Christian believers in a diverse, family neighbourhood, nourished by an accessible Anglo-Catholic tradition.
+We are looking for an individual who can draw on their faith and their experience to nurture a safe, friendly and welcoming environment that is grounded in the Good News that is found in Jesus Christ.
 The Pastoral Associate for Children’s Ministry will provide leadership in promoting and facilitating activities, programs and events that engage the children and youth in our church as well as in the wider community both on-line and in person.

 Term of Office: